'Cancer Needs To Be Stopped': Despite 7 Strokes, Man Bikes Across Country In Memory Of Friend Who Died Of Breast Cancer

 She was at Bundy’s bedside when he nearly died following a head on car crash.

-“I broke my neck, I had 7 strokes and I had to learn to walk, talk and eat again, but there she was,” he said.
+“I broke my neck, I had seven strokes and I had to learn to walk, talk and eat again, but there she was,” he said.

 People Could be Swallowing A Credit Card’s Weight In Plastic Weekly, Study Says